 If a tree falls in a forest and no one is there to hear it, does it make a sound?

-The same question could be asked of a candidate who does not take their message to the voters.
+The same question can be asked of a candidate who does not take their message to the voters.

 But the best way to take your message to the voters and win a local election is still the old fashioned way.

-You need to go door to door, walking precincts, talking to voters one-on-one and face-to-face.
+You need to go door to door, canvas precincts, talking to voters one-on-one and face-to-face.

 If a voter isn’t home, or a precinct is unwalkable, get on the phone and call them up.

-Just like showing up on the doorstep or making live personal phone call to a voter goes a long way in the age of robocalls.
+Just as showing up on the doorstep or making live personal phone call to a voter goes a long way in the age of texts and robocalls.

 You should schedule five to six days each week for walking precincts and making phone calls.

-Saturdays and Sunday should be all about walking for you if you really want to win the election.
+Saturdays and Sunday should be all about walking and calling if you really want to win the election.